 IBISWorld industry Report Key Topics

-The Party & Event Planners industry comprises companies and individuals that organize social events such as parties, weddings and other social gatherings.
-This industry does not include companies that organize conventions and trade shows.
+This industry is comprised of companies and individuals that organize social events such as parties, weddings and other social gatherings.
+This industry does not include companies that organize conventions and trade show events.

 Key External Drivers